eurofurence/ef-app_react-native/README.md

 ## Security

-For security issues, kindly email us at [it@eurofurence.org](mailto:it@eurofurence.org) instead of posting a public issue on GitHub.
+For security issues, kindly message us instead of posting a public issue on GitHub.